aambrioso1/c_programs/Pamplona_Lectures/Week_13/class_13.2.md

 ### Maintaining an Ordered Linked List
 Link lists are nicer than arrays for adding elements where we want to.
 With an array we must shift all the elements of an array over to make room for a new element.
-With a linked list we simply point the element before the insertion position to the new element and point the new elemnt to the element after the insertion position.
+With a linked list we simply point the element before the insertion position to the new element and point the new element to the element after the insertion position.

 ##### Ordered Link list - nodes are kept in order
-* An ordered list require code to find the position where a new element should be inserting.
+* An ordered list requires code to find the position where a new element should be inserting.
 * Searching is faster.

 We will create a linked list of structs with a single integer value as before: